 Our team at the Hub or Job Centre Plus can help you with this.

-As a care leaver you are exempt from the shared accommodation rate of Local Housing Allowance (LHA) but only until your 22nd birthday.
+Care leaver exemption - the upper age limit to qualify for the for care leavers’ exemption is extended from 22 up to 25.
+As a care leaver you are exempt from the shared accommodation rate of Local Housing Allowance (LHA) but only until your 25th birthday.
 After this you will need to make up the difference between your rent and your benefits.

 Support from your personal advisor

 You will have a personal advisor whose job it is to make sure you claim everything you are entitled to.
 They can help you with your Personalised Housing Plan (PHP) and application forms for housing, benefits, education and training courses, they can also help with life skills such as budgeting.

 Personal advisors should stay in contact with you and provide ongoing help and support until your turn 21 or until 25 if you are studying full time.